 Interestingly, the Nirvana album “Nevermind,” was almost titled “Sheep.”
 We can only wonder about the state of “never mind” in the present day if that was the case.

 Should we go further into what could have happened with the word “Sheep” if given such a spotlight?
-Oh, I think I’m going to far.
+Oh, I think I’m going too far.
 Nevermind.

-Sign-up for my writing and editing email newsletter for more writing tips like this.
+Join 1000+ subscribers and sign-up for my writing and editing email newsletter for more tips like this.